wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

    Note that in the text it is indeed mentioned that by reducing the size of the program, the cache miss ratio changes significantly sometimes.
 But the paper's conclusion is that this does not affect IPC.

+3. Input changes may change the control flow of an application (although likely not significant changes), and thus change the vectors.
+It may be necessary to recompute the vectors when the input changes.

 This paper introduces SimPoints, a simulation tool for accelerating architecture simulation using basic block vectors.
 SimPoints aims at solving the problem of architectural simulation, especially cycle-accurate simulation, taking too much time to finish on typical full-scale workloads.